How To Reduce Email Unsubscribe Rate: 9 Solutions

 This logic leads to brands bombarding their subscribers with daily emails, the only purpose of which is to be seen and to sell, not improve customer loyalty through valuable content.
 As a result, subscribers not only lose their loyalty, but can become increasingly annoyed with the brand, leading to high spam report rate and high email unsubscribe rate.

-In fact, according to a 2016 study by BrightWave, 47.1% of millennials unsubscribe because they get emails too often.
+💡About 44% of recipients unsubscribe because they get emails too often.
 That’s almost half of all unsubscribes!

 How to reduce unsubscribes by fine-tuning email frequency: